ice1000/guest0x0/.github/README.md

 + Inductive types with pattern matching (hopefully) and "simpler indices" (see my TyDe paper)
 + An equalizer of the first projection of evaluation and just the first projection :trollface:

-Make sure you listen to Suede or Deep Purple while looking at this project.
+Make sure you listen to Red Hot Chili Peppers while looking at this project.

 ## Milestones